 The trustees review the reserve levels of the trust annually.
 This review encompasses the nature of the income and expenditure stream, the need to match income with commitments and the nature of reserves.
-The trustees have determined that the appropriate level of free reserves should be equivalent to 1 month of the General Annual Grant (GAG), approximately £630,000.
+The trustees have determined that the appropriate level of free reserves should be equivalent to 1 month of the General Annual Grant (GAG), approximately £690,000.
 The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance.
-The trust's current level of free reserves (total funds less the amount held in fixed assets restricted fund) is £851,000.
+The trust's current level of free reserves (total funds less the amount held in fixed assets restricted fund and the pension reserve fund deficit) is £609,000.
+The reason that the current level of free reserves does not equate to approximately one month of the General Annual Grant (GAG) is that North Cestrian School has a deficit fund position that was inherited on conversion.
+The academy trust intends to reduce this deficit as explained in the financial review.